luluvia/vite-plugin-ssr-svelte-tailwind/README.md

-# Svelte + SSR + TS + Vite
+# Svelte + SSR + TS + Tailwind + Vite

-This template should help get you started developing with vite-plugin-ssr, Svelte and TypeScript in Vite.
+This template should help get you started developing with vite-plugin-ssr, Svelte, Tailwind and TypeScript in Vite.

 ## Recommended IDE Setup